Creole peoples: Alaska

 An Aleutian man with an Alaskan Creole woman in the Aleutian Islands.

-Alaskan Creole, sometimes colloquially spelled "Kriol" in English (from Russian креол), are a unique people who first came about through the intermingling of Sibero-Russian promyshlenniki men with Aleut and Eskimo women in the late 18th century and assumed a prominent position in the economy of Russian America and the North Pacific Rim.
+Alaskan Creole, sometimes colloquially spelled "Kriol" in English (from Russian креол), are a unique people who first came about through the intermingling of Sibero-Russian promyshlenniki men with Aleut and Inuit women in the late 18th century and assumed a prominent position in the economy of Russian America and the North Pacific Rim.

+Arkansas

+Arkansas Creoles French roots run deep in Arkansas.
+It was in Arkansas, near the original site of Arkansas Post, in the late seventeenth century, that Sieur de la Salle established what he imagined would be the center of French empire in North America.
+What actually emerged, did indeed encompass Arkansas: a vast arc of French forts and settlements, linking the Gulf of Mexico to the Great Lakes and beyond, the Northern Atlantic and France itself.
+French officials hoped this network of settlements and trading posts would serve as a bulwark against the expanding British settlements to the east and those of the Spanish to the south and west.

+French ambitions in North America within historic French Louisiana came to a grinding halt with their loss to Great Britain in the Seven Years’ War, and although the Spanish takeover of the territory known as la Louisiane preserved many existing cultural, religious, and legal norms, most of the remaining Francophone communities disappeared after the 1803 purchase of the Louisiana Territory by the United States opened the door to rapid Anglo-American settlement.

+But Creole culture in Arkansas persisted.
+French-speaking hunters and settlers, many of mixed European and indigenous ancestry, some enslaved or formerly enslaved people of African descent, continued to live and work in this region.
+New French-speakers continued to arrive as well, albeit in comparatively small numbers, even after Arkansas’s acquisition by the United States and annexation as a territory in 1819.

 Chesapeake Colonies

 Atlantic Creole is a term coined by historian Ira Berlin to describe a group of people from Angola and Central Africa in the 16th and 17th centuries with cultural or ethnic ties to Africa, Europe, and sometimes the Caribbean.
 Some of these people arrived in the Chesapeake Colonies as the Charter Generation of slaves during the European colonization of the Americas before 1660.
 Some had lived and worked in Europe or the Caribbean before coming (or being transported) to North America.
 Examples of such men included John Punch and Emanuel Driggus (his surname was likely derived from Rodrigues).

 Also, during the early settlement of the colonies, children born of immigrants in the colonies were often referred to as "Creole".
 This is found more often in the Chesapeake Colonies.